repowiserepowise

 Key Modules and Entry Points

-Repowise uses PageRank algorithms on your dependency graph to identify the "most important" files.
+repowise uses PageRank algorithms on your dependency graph to identify the "most important" files.
 These are usually your entry points (e.g., main.go, index.ts) or core utility hubs.
 Knowing these helps the AI understand where the "brain" of your application lives.

 Tech Stack Detection